 What did you enjoy most about Jordan’s podcast?
 Where do you see the future of AI heading in the near future?
 I would love to hear your thoughts so please leave a comment below.

-If you would like to hear more from AI in Action then please subscribe and don’t forget to like and share with your friends on social media.
+If you would like to hear more from AI Ireland then please subscribe and don’t forget to like and share with your friends on social media.